top of page

 • Got to go through the entire process of a project, start to finish:

-• The community states their needs, we research options to solve the problem, choose the best solution, develop the solution, calculate project costs, raise funds, do skills training, and implement the solution in Rwanda.
+• The community states their needs, we explore solutions, choose the best one, design the project, calculate costs, raise funds, do skills training, travel and implement, and follow-up on maintenance.

 • I learned more about water-providing solutions such as wells, rainwater harvesting, and river sand dams.